-All patients who may be at risk of engaging in severe behavioural disturbance likely to cause harm to others should have a care plan (some services use the term positive behaviour support plan or RAID (reinforce appropriate, implode disruptive) plans).
+All patients who may be at risk of engaging in severe behavioural disturbance likely to cause harm to others should have a Care Plan (some services use the term Positive Behaviour Support Plan).
 Input should be sought from the patient in developing this plan, and where appropriate, from family members and carers.
 This plan should be clearly entitled and should describe the interventions that effectively manage incidents of severe behavioural disturbance for that patient.

-Where it has been agreed in a Care plan/ positive behaviour support plan with the patient that family member's carers or Independent Mental Health Advocates (IMHA) will be notified of significant behavioural disturbances and the use of restrictive interventions, this should be done as agreed in the plan.
-For patients under the age of 16 years, persons with parental responsibility (parents, family members or local authority children's services for looked after children) must be informed each time seclusion is utilised.
+Where it has been agreed in a Care Plan/ Positive Behaviour Support Plan with the patient that family member's carers or Independent Mental Health Advocates (IMHA) will be notified of significant behavioural disturbances and the use of restrictive interventions, this should be done as agreed in the plan.
+For patients under the age of 16 years, persons with parental responsibility (parents, family members or local authority children's services for looked after children) must be informed each time seclusion is employed.
 For patients between the age of 16 and 18 years, information may be shared with those with parental responsibility with the patient's consent.

-A well-drafted care plan/positive behaviour support plan that is focused on understanding the patient's behaviour in the context of their needs may help to minimise the use of seclusion.
+A well-drafted Care Plan/Positive Behaviour Support Plan that is focused on understanding the patient's behaviour in the context of their needs may help to minimise the use of seclusion.